-OEH 5973 COMMUNICATION AND ETHICS IN OCCUPATIONAL AND ENVIRONMENTAL HEALTH research tools and critical analysis of published literature.
+OEH 5973 COMMUNICATION AND ETHICS IN OCCUPATIONAL AND ENVIRONMENTAL HEALTH

 Prerequisites: OEH 5013, prior or concurrent enrollment in HPS 5213 or permission.
 Students will develop skills in written and oral technical communication and learn basic principles of risk communication as well as conventions of scientific and business writing.
 Ethical principles of communication, professional practice, and responsible conduct of research will be discussed.